atick-faisal/label-studio/docs/source/guide/storage.md

         `gcloud projects describe $PROJECT_ID --format="value(projectNumber)"`
     * `[POOL_ID]`: The pool ID you provided in step 1.

-Before setting up your connection in Label Studio, note what you provided for the following variables (you will be asked to provide them):
+Before setting up your connection in Annotation Hub, note what you provided for the following variables (you will be asked to provide them):

 * `[POOL_ID]`
 * `[PROVIDER_ID]`